Mastering classroom seating plans: a guide for teachers using Classroomscreen

 Cons:

-• Close proximity to other groups can lead to distractions, especially if they are a very talkative group.
+• Close proximity to other groups can lead to distractions.

-• Some students might dominate discussions in a group desk layout while others may not actively participate.
+• Some students may dominate discussions, while others may withdraw.

 Set up this seating plan using the Group maker widget